eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 header.
 What was I doing wrong!?

 I was doing nothing wrong.
-In the network panel, when I hovered over the request size, I saw that the transfer size is smaller than the resource size, just like it would if it was gzip'd.
+In the network panel, when I hovered over the request size, I saw that the transfer size was smaller than the resource size, just like it would if it was gzip'd.

 ![The gzip lie](../static/img/gatsby-digitialocean-spaces/do-spaces-gzip-lie.png)